I BEGAN WRITING IN PARIS . . .

 The final goal of the writing from the very beginning, however, was to write the story for a piece of musical theatre.

-As the anaesthetist injected the milky propofol into my arm at the start of the eight-hour operation to surgically excise the recurrent cancer from my body, I didn't know if his face would be the last face I ever saw.
-In that powerful moment I fully accepted the inevitability of my death, and was fully at peace with it.
+As the anaesthetist injected the milky propofol into my arm at the start of the seven-hour operation to surgically excise the recurrent cancer from my body, I didn't know if his face would be the last face I ever saw.
+In that powerful moment I fully opened to the inevitability of the death of my body, and I was entirely at peace with it.

 Five months later, colostomy a familiar and surprisingly manageable part of my day-to-day routine, my body had healed sufficiently for me to travel to Paris to join my partner, who had a contract working with UNESCO there for four months.